-MSc applications for 2019/20 academic year are now open!
-After initial assessment of your application, you may be invited to complete a video interview via the online interview platform, Kira Academic.
+After an initial assessment of your MSc application, you may be invited to complete a video interview via the online interview platform, Kira Talent.

 While this is a really useful tool for us to get to know you a bit better, it can also be a valuable experience for you, as an increasing number of employers are using video interviews in their recruitment processes.
 However, for those who haven’t yet completed an online interview, we know it can be a bit daunting, so we have provided a bit more information and some tips which we hope will put you at ease about the process.